“Scientists Discover Gene that Stops Alzheimer’s in Colombian Mountain Villages”

 “Both the APOE-Christchurch and the Reelin-COLBOS cases show a distinct pattern of protection in the post-mortem analyses, one global, the other very local,” explains Sepulveda-Falla.
 “These outstanding cases teach us that protection from Alzheimer’s disease can take many forms and that therapy may be successful even by targeting key brain structures such as the entorhinal cortex.
 They force us to overthrow our previous concepts “Rethinking neurodegeneration and cognitive decline.
 These are exciting times for us and hopefully for Alzheimer’s research as well.”

 The researchers refer to Reelin as a “cousin” of the better-known APOE.
 Both Reelin and APOE compete for binding to similar cellular receptors, jostling for the same spot.
-“The fact that we found a variant affecting APOE in the first case, and Reelin in the second case, tells us that this signaling pathway, which controls, among other things, the phosphorylation of tau, could be the key to understanding why these patients were protected,” explains study co-author Joseph F. Arboleda-Velasquez.
-“This is critical for therapy planning because it clearly shows us that more Reelin could potentially have beneficial effects.”
+“The fact that we found a variant affecting APOE in the first case, and Reelin in the second case, tells us that this signaling pathway, which controls, among other things, the phosphorylation of tau, might be the key to understanding why these patients were protected,” explains study co-author Joseph F. Arboleda-Velasquez.
+“This is critical for therapy planning because it clearly shows us that more Reelin might potentially have beneficial effects.”

 The crucial place in the brain